Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Introduction

 \section{Introduction}

-LiDAR-Inertial Odometry (LIO) is a key component of modern autonomous navigation systems, combining the geometric precision of LiDAR with the high-frequency motion priors from inertial measurement units (IMUs) to achieve outstanding accuracy and robustness.
-It has been widely deployed in mobile robots~\cite{AR_ugv}, unmanned aerial vehicles (UAVs)\cite{super}, and autonomous driving\cite{AotoDrive}.
-However, deploying LIO on low-power, resource-constrained platforms remains challenging, as it requires balancing accuracy, real-time responsiveness, computational efficiency, and memory footprint, while it ultimately serves as a low-level localization module underpinning higher-level tasks such as exploration~\cite{epic}, language-driven navigation~\cite{openfly}, and multi-agent coordination~\cite{uav_swarm}, where its value lies in delivering reliable pose estimation with minimal latency and computational cost.
+\IEEEPARstart{L}{iDAR}-Inertial Odometry (LIO) is a core module in autonomous navigation systems, fusing LiDAR geometry with inertial motion priors for accurate and robust pose estimation.
+It has been widely deployed in mobile robots, UAVs, and autonomous driving~\cite{AR_ugv,super,AotoDrive}.
+As robotic tasks grow in complexity, LIO increasingly operates as a foundational layer for higher-level autonomy, such as exploration~\cite{epic}, language-driven navigation~\cite{openfly}, and multi-agent coordination~\cite{uav_swarm}, where limited onboard computational resources must be shared among multiple modules.
+This competition for resources, especially on embedded or low-power platforms, makes it challenging for LIO to maintain real-time performance and high accuracy.

-Early LiDAR Simultaneous Localization and Mapping (SLAM) systems, such as LOAM~\cite{LOAM} and LeGO-LOAM~\cite{lego}, decomposed the SLAM pipeline into feature extraction, frame-to-frame registration, and map maintenance, establishing the foundation for modern LIO.
-LIO-SAM~\cite{lio_sam} introduced an incremental pose graph optimization backend based on GTSAM~\cite{gtsam}, enabling multisensor fusion and global consistency through loop closure.
-More recent systems, including HAB~\cite{hba} and Voxel-SLAM~\cite{Voxel-slam}, incorporated hierarchical global optimization to reduce accumulated drift and improve map quality.
-While these optimization-based frameworks excel in map fidelity, their iterative solvers scale poorly with map size, resulting in high computational overhead and limited suitability for real-time applications on resource-limited hardware.
+Early LiDAR-based Simultaneous Localization and Mapping (SLAM) systems, such as LOAM~\cite{LOAM} and LeGO-LOAM~\cite{lego}, decomposed the pipeline into feature extraction, scan-to-map registration, and map maintenance, establishing the foundation for LIO frameworks.
+LIO-SAM~\cite{lio_sam} further incorporates a pose-graph optimization backend to achieve loop closure and maintain global consistency.
+Later systems such as HBA~\cite{hba} and Voxel-SLAM~\cite{Voxel-slam} employ hierarchical optimization combined with bundle adjustment to perform global map refinement after the front-end odometry stage, further improving mapping quality.
+While these approaches achieve higher map fidelity, their optimization backends introduce additional computational stages, leading to higher per-frame latency and reducing their suitability for latency-sensitive deployment on resource-constrained platforms~\cite{fast_lio2, PointLIO, faster_lio}.

-In contrast, filtering-based frameworks have emerged as a practical alternative for applications requiring low latency and stable performance.
-FAST-LIO~\cite{fast_lio} introduced a tightly coupled LiDAR-IMU fusion architecture using an error-state Kalman filter, while FAST-LIO2~\cite{fast_lio2} removed explicit feature extraction and leveraged an incremental KD-tree (iKD-tree) for efficient nearest-neighbor queries.
-Faster-LIO~\cite{faster_lio} replaced the iKD-tree with a sparse hash-voxel map (iVox) and adopted aggressive parallelization to further improve throughput, albeit at the cost of higher instantaneous computational demand.
-Point-LIO~\cite{PointLIO} extended FAST-LIO2 with point-wise state updates, significantly enhancing robustness in high-dynamic scenarios.
-These systems generally store raw points in the map and use point-to-plane constraints, requiring density control mechanisms to keep K-Nearest Neighbor (KNN) search and planar fitting tractable.